 If you only need to manage your own passwords, the basic 1Password plan is probably the best choice.
 However, if you have a family, 1Password Families is a great option.
 It covers 5 users and gives the option to add more users for a small fee.
 Also, if a family member forgets their 1Password master password, you can restore their access.

 However, if you are considering using 1Password for your business, the business plans give you additional controls to ensure your employees are working safely — including the ability to control password and login permissions.
 There’s also a remote Travel Mode function for employees that travel with sensitive data.

-The company does not store your Master Password or your Secret Key — so they cannot be recovered.
+The company does not store your master password or your Secret Key — so they cannot be recovered by 1Password.
 These credentials are known only to you and should be stored safely.
-All of your sensitive login details, such as your Master Password and Secret Key are stored in your downloadable PDF Emergency Kit.
+All of your sensitive login details, such as your master password and Secret Key are stored in your downloadable PDF Emergency Kit.